-The College provides free or reduced-fare bus transportation to the College on fixed routes provided by Star Transit except for the green and ruby routes.
+The College provides free or reduced-fare bus transportation to the College on fixed routes provided by Star Transit.
 In order to be eligible to receive this transportation, students must present an ESCC student identification card to the Star Transit bus driver which is validated for the current semester.
 Presently the bus system serves the College Monday through Friday during the daytime hours.
 A listing of arrival and departure times is available from the ESCC receptionist.